 - If you have any doubts whatsoever about an attraction’s appropriateness for the individual with ASD, please have someone in your party ride it first to make an informed determination.

 Carowinds offers our guests several restful locations that your party can access during the day.
 The park has a first aid station across from the Goldrusher rollercoaster and a family care center (Baby Care) in Camp Snoopy.
 Additionally, air conditioned restaurants provide a nice break from the sensory stimulation.

 Carowinds is a wonderful destination for families and friends to visit.
 Our goal is to make your experience at the park both smooth and full of family-fun.
 Please let us know if you have any further questions by contacting (704) 588-2600 or by talking to a Guest Services representative at the park.

 Stop by Guest Services

 Guests with disabilities should stop by Guest Services located at the Front Gate upon arrival at the park.
-A brochure (Rider Safety Guide) detailing the many special accommodations and our Ride Admissions Policy is available from Guest Services.
+A brochure (Guest Assistance Guide) detailing the many accommodations and our Ride Admissions Policy is available from Guest Services.

 A limited supply of wheelchairs and electric convenience vehicles (ECV) are available for rental at the Rental Center on the right just inside the Front Gate.
 However, since wheelchairs and ECVs are rented on a first-come, first-served basis and cannot be reserved in advance, we urge guests to bring their own wheelchair.